-recognised as an expense in profit or loss and is not reversed in a subsequent period.
+Goodwill is not amortised but is tested for impairment on an annual basis.
+An impairment loss on goodwill is recognised as an expense in profit or loss and is not reversed in a subsequent period.

-of or discontinued or (ii) the goodwill is impaired.
+Goodwill that has previously been taken to reserves is not taken to profit or loss when (i) the business is disposed of or discontinued or (ii) the goodwill is impaired.
 Similarly, negative goodwill that has previously been taken to reserves is not taken to profit or loss when the business is disposed of or discontinued.